ddorn/master/readme.md

-# Courses notes MA-BA6
+# Courses notes of my Master at EPFL

-This repository holds all my notes from the classes I've followed in the spring semester of 2021.
-They are mostly 3rd year and master classes.
+This repository holds all my notes from the classes I've followed during my master at EPFL, from automn 2021 to spring 2023.
+They are mostly mathematics and infomratics classes.

 The notes are all written in LaTeX, so you need a LaTeX compiler in order to read them in pdf.